Néstor Kirchner: Style and ideology

-Kirchner was often labelled a left-wing and progressive president, with the cultural critic Alejandro Kaufman stating that Kirchner was "an Argentine social democrat: a centre-left Peronist", who had been elected on a "moderate-progressive" platform.
-However, that assessment is relative.
-Although he was left of previous Argentine presidents from Raúl Alfonsín to Eduardo Duhalde and contemporary Brazilian president Luiz Inácio Lula da Silva, he was right of other Latin American presidents such as Hugo Chávez and Fidel Castro.
-Kirchner's nationalist approach to the Falkland Islands sovereignty dispute was closer to the right, and he did not consider left-wing policies such as the socialization of production or the nationalization of public services which were privatized during the Menem presidency.
+Kirchner was often labelled a left-wing and progressive president, with the cultural critic Alejandro Kaufman stating that Kirchner was "an Argentine social democrat: a centre-left Peronist", who had been elected on a "moderate-progressive" platform; however, that assessment is relative.
+Although he was to the left of previous Argentine presidents from Raúl Alfonsín to Eduardo Duhalde and contemporary Brazilian president Luiz Inácio Lula da Silva, he was right of other Latin American presidents such as Hugo Chávez and Fidel Castro.
+Kirchner's nationalist approach to the Falkland Islands sovereignty dispute was closer to the right, and he did not consider left-wing policies such as the socialization of production or the nationalization of public services, which were privatized during the Menem presidency.
 He did not attempt to modify church–state relations or reduce the armed forces.
 Kirchner's economic views were influenced by his tenure in the government of Santa Cruz: a province rich in oil, gas, fish and tourism, with an economy focused on the primary sector.
 Usually avoiding long-term policies, he moved left or right according to circumstances.

 A Peronist, Kirchner handled political power as Peronist leaders have traditionally done.
 He made frequent use of controversies with other political or social forces and the polarization of public opinion, which became characteristic of his political style.
 This strategy was used against the financial sector, the military and police, foreign countries, international bodies, newspapers, and Duhalde himself with varying degrees of success.
 Kirchner sought to generate an image contrasting with those of former presidents Carlos Menem and Fernando de la Rúa.
 Menem was seen as frivolous and De la Rúa as doubtful, so Kirchner tried to be seen as serious and determined.